Olive Blakeney: Early years

-Blakeney was born in Kentucky and attended the Cincinnati School of Expression.
+Blakeney was born in Newport, Kentucky and attended the Cincinnati School of Expression.

 Career

-Blakeney played as a super in visiting stage shows at $1 per performance.
-She made her screen debut in England in 1932.

-In the early 1910s, Blakeney acted with the Pittsfield (Massachusetts) Stock Company.
+Blakeney made her screen debut in England in 1932.
+In the early 1910s, she acted with the Pittsfield (Massachusetts) Stock Company.
 In 1914, she was engaged with the Lucille La Verne stock theater company.
 After working as William Gaxton's partner in vaudeville, she acted on stage in England.
 While there, she helped to introduce the play Broadway to British audiences.
 Her Broadway credits include The Royal Family (1951) and The Browning Version / Harlequinade (1949).

-Blakeney portrayed the mother of Henry Aldrich in seven consecutive films about The Aldrich Family.
+Blakeney portrayed Mrs. Alice Aldrich, the mother of Henry Aldrich, in eight (seven of which were consecutive) films about The Aldrich Family.
+(She played a related role, Mary Aldrich, in a ninth related film, Henry and Dizzy.)

-On television, Blakeney played the housekeeper in the syndicated medical drama Dr. Hudson's Secret Journal (1955-1956) and guest-starred in "The Mothers," a 1957 episode of the CBS situation comedy Mr. Adams and Eve.
+On television, she played the housekeeper in the syndicated medical drama Dr. Hudson's Secret Journal (1955–1956) and guest-starred in "The Mothers," a 1957 episode of the CBS situation comedy Mr. Adams and Eve, and "Mr. Tutt," also known as "Strange Counsel," a 1958 episode of Colgate Theatre.